Home & Food

 Te Wiki o Te Reo Māori (Māori Language Week) has been recognised in Aotearoa since 1975.
 It’s an official week on our national calendar to honour, celebrate and promote te reo Māori.
 It’s also a great encouragement to us all to use more te reo Māori in our everyday lives, starting at home with our whānau!

-Each year, Te Wiki o Te Reo Māori falls within Mahuru Māori – a month-long reo challenge which lines up with Maramataka, the Māori calendar.
-This year, Mahuru Māori begins on Friday 15th September – which means now is the perfect time to take up the wero (challenge) with your whānau!
+Each year, Te Wiki o te Reo Māori falls within Mahuru Māori – a month-long reo challenge which lines up with Maramataka, the Māori calendar.
+Mahuru is the fourth lunar month of the Māori year - approximately equivalent to September, which means now is the perfect time to take up the wero (challenge) with your whānau!

 Te reo i te kāinga (Māori language at home)